 Modification of RR Article 4.

-Some Administrations propose to change RR Article 4.

 Method D

 No Change to RR Article 4.

-Some other Administrations propose not to change RR Article 4 due to the fact that: a) the understanding of this agenda item is not to change any Article of the RR, and b) that such modification is complying with the objectives and purposes of Article 4 of the RR since there is no similar course of action in that Article in this regard.

 2/1.6/2 Background

 [Text of the background, not more than half a page of text to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)).
 See also § A2.2 of Annex 2 to Resolution ITU-R 2-8]

-Suborbital flight is defined as “The intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space without completing a full orbit around the Earth before returning back to the surface of the Earth.”Suborbital vehicle is defined as “a vehicle executing suborbital flight.”
+Within Report ITU-R M.2477, suborbital flight is described as “The intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space without completing a full orbit around the Earth before returning back to the surface of the Earth”, and suborbital vehicle is “a vehicle executing suborbital flight.”

 WRC-23 agenda item 1.6 is intended, among other aspects, to safely integrate suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.

-[Editor’s Note: It was indicated that agenda item 1.6 would have to establish conditions under which when suborbital vehicles reach the limit of the atmosphere/space, having a speed in the order of several Mach.
-Such conditions need to be described and included in the CPM text.]

 2/1.6/3 Summary and Analysis of the results of ITU-R studies

 [This section should contain a summary of the technical and operational studies performed within ITU-R, including a list of relevant ITU-R Recommendations.
 Depending on the agenda item, this section could be divided in two parts, one part dealing with the summary and the other part dealing with the analysis.
-The results of the ITU-R studies should also be analysed with respect to the possible methods of satisfying the agenda item and presented in a concise manner.][Editor’s Note: This text needs to be re-written for clarity]
+The results of the ITU-R studies should also be analysed with respect to the possible methods of satisfying the agenda item and presented in a concise manner.]

 Radio stations operating onboard suborbital vehicles are expected to operate in frequency bands currently allocated for both terrestrial and space services.
-The condition of such operation needs to be decided by WRC-23.
+Some inconsistencies were raised during the preparations for WRC-23 agenda item 1.6, between the operational use of stations on-board suborbital vehicles, and the definitions of terrestrial stations in RR No 1.62, earth stations in RR No 1.63, and space stations in RR No 1.64.
+While in the RRs, each station shall be classified by the service in which it operates permanently or temporarily (RR No. 1.61), the suborbital vehicle may be physically located within the major portion of Earth’s atmosphere or beyond for a brief period of time, but the physical location of the suborbital vehicle on which the stations are located does not necessarily change the need for, or purpose of, the use of specific radiocommunication services.